Our experts assessed kitchen units from big-name brands including B&Q, Ikea, John Lewis and Wickes in our lab to find out how well made they are.

 If you counted the number of times you open and close your kitchen doors over their lifetime, the number would probably reach into the thousands.
 So you want to know that your kitchen hinges will do the job of keeping the doors safely in place.

-To examine their sturdiness, we put force on the open doors, as if someone was leaning on them or attaching a heavy rack.
-Those that flexed considerably were rated lower.
+To examine their sturdiness and how well they are attached to the carcass, we put force on the open doors, as if someone was leaning on them or attaching a heavy rack.
+Those that flexed considerably or came away from the door or carcass were rated lower.

-Some brands have soft-close hinges and drawer runners as standards, but others offer these or standard fittings.
+Some brands have soft-close hinges and drawer runners as standards, but others let you choose between these or standard fittings.

 For each unit (drawers and shelves), if two versions were available, we examined everything based on standard hinges and drawer runners, and then for soft-close versions.

-We were surprised to find that they didn't make any difference to the overall scores and, across the board for all of the different elements, the marks were identical, too.
+We were surprised to find that soft-close didn't make any difference to the overall scores and, across the board for all of the different elements, the marks were identical too.

 This doesn't mean that you shouldn't pay extra for soft-close or premium features, as these can give a kitchen a more luxurious feel.
 But it's not essential to make the kitchen units work better, so you could save money.